Topographic maps use contour lines to show the shape of the earth's surface.

-The 7.5-minute map series was officially completed in 1992, and in 2001 the program was replaced by The National Map, which is a nationwide collection of integrated data from local, State, Federal, and other sources.
+The 7.5-minute map series was officially completed in 1992, and in 2001 the program was replaced by, which is a nationwide collection of integrated data from local, State, Federal, and other sources.

 The UNT Libraries' Government Documents Department has 7.5-minute topographic maps in hardcopy for most of Texas, as well as for Oklahoma, Louisiana, Arkansas, and New Mexico.
 If you would like to see a topographic map for a particular area, ask for the map by quadrangle name at the Government Documents Service Desk.

 To obtain free map indexes and catalogs, and to order topographic maps or any of the wide variety of thematic maps available from the USGS, contact: